)

 Rates may be higher than other insurers

-Honda Insurance Rates by State
+Average Cost of Honda Car Insurance by State

 Where you call home can influence your rates, down to your ZIP code.
 Insurers look at factors like local traffic, theft rates, weather patterns, and repair costs when determining rates.